dud3/git-devbliss/spec.md

    and the git garbage collector would destroy them.
 For this reason, you may wish to always merge into master.

+Note: after the code has been reviewed and merged, the branch should be deleted by the reviewer.
+You may re-use old local branches, but should always expect the remote branch to be deleted.
+Because the branch can be restored by checking out the merge-commit, no information is lost.

 # Version Numbers